what is the best file compressor

 • RAR file format (RarLabs, 1995) proprietary archive format quickly building reputation of being powerful compressor outperforming contemporary zip, bz2, and ace formats.
 Latest RAR5 format revision is being tested.

-• ZPAQ format (Matt Mahoney, 2009) Open Source archive format, computing intensive, providing very high compression ratio, supersedes previous PAQ format, multiple times Hutter Prize winner.
+• ZPAQ format (Matt Mahoney at al., 2009) Open Source archive format, computing intensive, providing very high compression ratio, supersedes previous PAQ format, multiple times Hutter Prize winner.
+The format is now supported through Zpaqfranzzpaq maximum compression implementation.

 Max compression / decompression performances test